Warwick School bursaries

 We are grateful to hundreds of Old Warwickians who have generously supported our Bursary Fund over the past few years.

-Several individual OWs have generously chosen to fund a full bursary place over seven years for a boy at the school.
-The Old Warwickian Trust, set up in 2011 by the inaugural chairman Clive Mason (WS 1953-59) and the current chairman Richard Thornton (WS 1963-74), principally to support bursaries at Warwick School, is at present funding five full bursaries and one at 50%.
-A seventh bursary will be offered, beginning this September.
+Several individual have generously chosen to fund a full bursary place over seven years for a boy at the school.
+The Old Warwickian Trust, set up in 2011 by the inaugural chairman Clive Mason (WS 1953-59) and the subsequent chairman Richard Thornton (WS 1963-74), principally to support bursaries at Warwick School, has now supported at least seven pupils on bursaries.

-Thank you also to the growing number of OWs who are choosing to leave a gift in their will to the school. to give another child the opportunity of a Warwick School education.
+Thank you to the growing number of OWs who are choosing to leave a gift in their will to the school to give another child the opportunity of a Warwick School education.

-Head Master Deneal Smith is firmly committed to providing even more bursaries to give boys aged 11 to 18 the chance of a Warwick School education over the coming years.
-For further information please visit www.warwick-bursaries.org or contact Phillip Rothwell, Development Director, or Sam Crane, Development Officer, by email on email@example.com, or telephone 01926 776402.
+Head Master James Barker is firmly committed to providing bursaries to give boys aged 11 to 18 the chance of a Warwick School education over the coming years.
+For further information please contact the Development Office on firstname.lastname@example.org, or telephone 01926 776402.